Retirement Planning Guide: 8 Steps to a Better Future

 - Set goals for your money and — more importantly — time

 - Assess the strengths and weaknesses of your plan

 - Increase wealth

 - Maintain and update your plans over time

 Step 1: Choose How You Want to Plan Now for Your Future Retirement

 Below we’ve outlined the steps for retirement planning.
-Sure, you can kind of do some of these things in your head, but you will feel better if you formalize the planning process.
+Sure, you can kind of do some of these things in your head, but you will feel better (and science says you’ll get better results) if you formalize the planning process.

 Managing your finances month to month is okay for the short term.
 However, maintaining a long term written plan is critical for a secure and successful future.